fkie-cad/Logprep/README.md

 ### Running the Test Environment

-Before running docker-compose `sysctl -w vm.max_map_count=262144` must be executed.
+Before running, docker-compose `sysctl -w vm.max_map_count=262144` must be executed.
 Otherwise, Elasticsearch is not properly started.
-The environment can be either started with a Logprep container or without one.
+The environment can either be started with a Logprep container or without one.
 To start it without Logprep, the command `docker-compose up -d` can be executed from within the quickstart directory.
 It starts and connects Kafka, ZooKeeper, Logstash, Elasticsearch and Kibana.